 - 1. Peanut root-knot nematodes are frequently under-managed in Georgia, either because the symptoms are not recognized or because growers are reluctant to take the steps needed to ensure adequate control. - 2.
 Rotation with a crop such as cotton (not a host for peanut root-knot nematode) is a very effective management tool. - 3.
 Growers planting peanuts in fields with damaging levels of peanut root-knot nematodes MUST consider planting 'Tifguard'.
 Tifguard is nearly immune to the peanut root-knot nematode, does NOT need to be treated with a nematicide, and performs exceptionally well as compared to other varieties that are treated with nematicides. - 4.
-In 2013 unexpected damage was found in fields planted to seed sold as Tifguard.
-The reason for such damage is not clearly understood; however extensive effort is underway to explain what happened last year and what can be expected in the future. - 5.
-Growers who plant Tifguard can expect excellent control of nematodes.
-Note: the concern that some have expressed over "weak peg strength" in Tifguard remains unproven; growers should give significant importance to the near-immunity of this variety to peanut root-knot nematodes and keep any concerns about peg-strength in proper perspective. - 6.
-Fumigation with Telone II (4.5-6 GPA) is our most aggressive treatment to manage peanut root-knot nematodes and provides our best opportunity to manage nematodes affecting peanut IF the grower does not plant Tifguard. - 7.
-Temik 15G (if available), applied both at planting and at-pegging stages, is a critical tool in many areas.
-Growers who use Temik 15G in 2011 need to carefully familiarize themselves with new use requirements such as maxim use amounts, pre-harvest application intervals, distance from well-heads and water sources, and requirement for irrigation or rainfall within 24 hours after a pegging-time application. - 8.
+Growers who plant the new peanut variety 'Tifguard' can expect excellent control of nematodes.
+Note: the concern that some have expressed over "weak peg strength" in Tifguard remains unproven; growers should give significant importance to the nearimmunity of this variety to peanut root-knot nematodes and keep any concerns about peg-strength in proper perspective. - 5.
+Fumigation with Telone II (4.5-6 GPA) is our most aggressive treatment to manage peanut root-knot nematodes and provides our best opportunity to manage nematodes affecting peanut IF the grower does not plant Tifguard. - 6.
+Velum Total is a combination of fluopyram and imidacloprid.
+Velum Total is an effective tool for the management of nematodes and thrips.
+Important points to remember when considering Velum Total include: - a.
+In studies at the University of Georgia, use of Velum Total has effectively reduced nematode damage to the peanut plants. - b.
+Use of Velum Total has effectively increased yield versus plots not treated with a nematicide. - c.
+The performance of Velum Total has been similar (or better than) Temik 15G, 10 lb/A at plant. - d.
+Velum Total is not yet labeled for use in Georgia, but should be labeled in time for planting in 2015. - e.
+Velum Total will likely be applied as a liquid formulation to the open-furrow at planting time. - f.
+More information will be available from UGA Extension once the product is labeled. - 7.
 Research continues to evaluate the use of Vydate C-LV for management of nematodes on peanut.
-Results will be presented to peanut growers as they are generated. - 9.
-NemOut, a biological nematicide, will no longer be available to peanut growers. - 10.
-"Enclosure" (iprodione) and GOS Neem 7-Way are being sold for the management of plant parasitic nematodes on peanut.
+Results will be presented to peanut growers as they are generated.